 Chris Sumner, Co-Founder & Secretary

-Chris is a Cyber Security Data Scientist with Hewlett-Packard Enterprise, where has has worked since 1994.
-Chris has maintained a passion for security throughout his career, also serving a a member of the Call For Papers Review Board at the DEF CON conference.
+Chris is a Senior Cyber Security Strategist at Hewlett-Packard Enterprise, with over 23 years experience in the IT industry.
+Chris has maintained a passion for security throughout his career, also serving as a member of the Call For Papers Review Board for one of the worlds largest security conferences, DEF CON.
 Chris has interests in Psychology, Social Networks analysis, Data Mining and Visual Analytics and authored papers and spoken on these topic at leading Security, Psychology and Machine Learning conferences.
-Chris is a member of the OPF’s Board of Directors
+Chris is a member of the OPF’s Board of Directors.

 Gill Empringham, Co-Founder & HR Advisor